araldwin/History-Trivia-Quiz/README.md

 - [Am I Responsive](https://ui.dev/amiresponsive) - - online tool used to create mockup to present responsive design of this project.
 - [Coolors.co](https://coolors.co) - used to create color palette.
 - [Fontawesome](https://fontawesome.com/icons/) - where i import font icons for this project.
+- [favicon.io](https://favicon.io/favicon-generator/) - generator i use to create favicon for this project.
 - [Google Fonts](https://fonts.google.com) - where i import and use font-style for this project.
 - [Git](http://gitscm.com) - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 - [Gitpod](https://gitpod.io) - IDE used to code the project.